2004090/CS220-AU-portfolio/index.md

 Hi!
 My name is Kevin Chen, or you can called me Kevin.

-I am a student who is really interested in sociology and criminology.
-I am currently living in Thailand but I am a Taiwanese.
+I am a university student who is really interested in sociology and criminology.
+I am currently living in Thailand but I am originally from Taiwan.
+I am currently a second year student studying at the University of Essex majoring in Global Studies.
+I am happy to meet new people from every other countries.

-Note: I wrote this short bio to go with a recent journal publication where I was co-editor.
-On my personal website this bio is much shorter.
-Writing this bio (or abstract) is not easy, most people rewrite it very often before they consider it final for a specific purpose.
-So should you.
-Experiment and ask for feedback.

 <br>